Heatena/heatena-security/README.md

 - Identifies vulnerabilities in your digital accounts & setup
 - Highlights the highest-risk issues impacting your privacy and safety
 - Gives clear, non-technical steps to fix them
-- Works anonymously — no email, no signup, no exposure

 → **No security expertise required.
 No meetings.
 No friction.**